signl4/signl4-integration-ixon/README.md

 In order  to add the data source you can go to your device, then to the Services tab and add a new service.
 Enter a name and IP address (can be random but you will need the IP address later).
 Add a data source with protocol LoggerAPI and a password (you will need the password later).

-Please note that this step might differ depending depending on the agent.
+Please note that this step might differ depending on the agent.

 4. Configure Cloud Notify